SJSU272LabSP18/ThumbBadge/README.md

 #Project Ideas:

 --> Prediction of ambulance locations in a city analyzing the real time data traffic.
-    By clustering technique presenting an optimal solution for positioning of ambulances through the city.
+    By clustering technique we present an optimal solution for positioning of ambulances through the city.
     Use machine learning to improve the efficiency and response time in case of emergencies.